bsuman79/Gluit/README.rst

 Motivation
 ----------

-Just like we can stick notes to files in physical world containing informations or instructions about that file, I wanted to create a similar utility for the files in our computers.
+Just like we can stick notes to files in real world containing informations or instructions about that file, I wanted to create a similar utility for the files in our computers.
 Something that will allow us to create small notes about the files and that will stick to it.

 Example
 -------